 Graph N° 48 Costa Rica.
-Total traffic of mobile telephony and its percentage distribution per form of payment, 2013-2017 (Figures in million of minutes and percentage)
+Total traffic of mobile telephony1 and its percentage distribution per form of payment, 2013-2017

+(Figures in million of minutes and percentage)

-It only includes minutes for national and international voice; it excludes roaming.
+1It only includes minutes for national and international voice; it excludes roaming.

-was almost homogeneous in regards distribution.
+2017 the participation on voice traffic, per form of payment was almost homogeneous in regards distribution.